PolymerLabs/shady-css-parser/README.md

 The motivation for Shady CSS Parser is to provide a fast, small and flexible CSS parser suitable for facilitating runtime parsing and transformation of CSS.
-The Polymer framework and the Polymer Designer tool are both example cases where fast and flexible CSS parsing and transformation is a critical feature.
+The Polymer library and the Polymer Designer tool are both example cases where fast and flexible CSS parsing and transformation is a critical feature.

 ### Goals